Distributed Time- and Event-Triggered Observers for Linear Systems: Non-Pathological Sampling and Inter-Event Dynamics: Introduction

-Motivated by the studies mentioned above, cooperative output regulation of heterogeneous distributed systems is investigated in this paper using \emph{mixed time- and event-triggered observers} approach.
-The main contributions are summarized as follows: \begin{enumerate} \item Mixed time- and event-triggered observers are proposed to estimate the state of the leader with discontinuous monitoring and localized event triggering. \item The interactions among sampling periods, topologies, reference signals, and related observability have been fully revealed, and all non-pathological / pathological sampling periods are given. \item The convergence of the error dynamics holds for a class of convergent triggering functions, which include the commonly used exponential function as a special case. \item The mixed time- and event-triggered architecture naturally excludes Zeno behavior.
-For a special class of triggering functions, which are bounded by exponential functions, inter-event behaviours have been analyzed, and their links with period sampling and event triggering have been revealed. \end{enumerate}
+Motivated by the studies mentioned above, distributed state estimation problem of linear distributed systems over the {\myr semi-jointly observable condition} is investigated in this paper using \emph{mixed time- and event-triggered observers} approach.
+The main contributions are summarized as follows: \begin{enumerate} \item Mixed time- and event-triggered observers are proposed to estimate the state of the leader with discontinuous monitoring and localized event triggering {\myr over the semi-jointly observable assumption}. {\myr{The superposition of distributed event-triggered sampling and time-based sampling is studied extensively.}} \item The interactions among sampling periods, topologies, reference signals, and related observability has been fully revealed, and all non-pathological / pathological sampling periods are given. {\myr{ Other than the continuous-time case in \cite{su2011cooperative}, we show that the image parts among the eigenvalues of the Laplacian matrix also play essential roles in the convergence of time-triggered distributed observers.}} \item {\myr The interplay between the phrase of the graph and non-pathological sampling periods is illustrated by using two exceptional cases.
+The lower bound and existence of optimal solution related to the convergence rate of the time-triggered distributed observers are exhibited.} \item The convergence of the error dynamics holds for a class of convergent triggering functions, including the commonly used exponential function as a particular case. \item The mixed time- and event-triggered architecture naturally excludes Zeno behavior.
+For a particular class of triggering functions bounded by exponential functions, inter-event behaviors have been analyzed, and their links with period sampling and event triggering have been revealed. \end{enumerate}

-The rest of this paper is organized as follows: In Section \ref{section2}, the cooperative output regulation problem is formulated, and some standard assumptions are introduced.
-Section \ref{mainresults} is devoted to designing a pair of time-triggered and event-triggered observers and analyzing related stability.
-In Section \ref{cooperativetracking}, a distributed controller based on the designed mixed time- and event-triggered observers is proposed to achieve cooperative output regulation.
+The rest of this paper is organized as follows: {\myr In Section \ref{section2}, a pair of time-triggered and event-triggered observers is designed, the distributed state estimation is formulated, and a standard assumption and some technique lemmas are introduced.} Section \ref{mainresults} is devoted to analyzing related stability.
+The interaction between periodic sampling and event triggering is revealed in Section \ref{intereventstep}.
 Examples are provided in Section \ref{section6} to show the effectiveness and efficiency of the proposed approach, followed by conclusions given in Section~\ref{conlu}.